hashicorp/terraform/website/docs/language/values/variables.html.md

 Plan: 1 to add, 0 to change, 0 to destroy.
 ```

-In some cases where you use a sensitive variable inside a nested block Terraform
+In some cases where you use a sensitive variable inside a nested block, Terraform
 may treat the entire block as redacted.
 This happens for resource types where
 all of the blocks of a particular type are required to be unique, and so
 disclosing the content of one block might imply the content of a sibling block.